 3) The blue waters are flush with fish year-round.
 Lake Sakakawea and Devil’s Lake have world-class walleye fishing.
 In the past decade, my husband has taught me to fish on the lakes and the Missouri River.
 These days, with young kids in tow, we stick closer to our prairie home near Wishek, where multiple generations enjoy fishing together.
 In the winter, the rippling waters give way to a frozen expanse, perfect for ice fishing.

 4) Ninety percent of the land is farms and ranches, from amber waves of grain to rows of soybeans and corn to brilliant yellow fields of canola.
 The food and fibers that fuel our country flank long stretches of highway.
-My mom's blog from our family farm showcases our commitment to the past, present and future of rural life in North Dakota.
+My mom blogged from our family farm showcasing our commitment to the past, present and future of rural life in North Dakota.

 5) Living here allows you to celebrate the bounty of harvest, whether from a garden, farmers market, a grocery store or field.
 In mid-August, just 20 minutes outside of Fargo, 110 people enjoyed a banquet in a field hosted at Peterson Farms Seed.
 The five-course meal featured 11 North Dakota crops (potatoes, sugar beets, canola, flax, pinto beans, sunflowers, soybeans, corn, durum, winter wheat and barley) as well as beef and lamb.